-26 of the best Mexican Street Foods
+A complete guide to the best Mexican Street Foods

 In every place, we visit we look for street food and as food tourism junkies Mexico was absolutely one of the best places to find a huge variety of famous Mexican street foods.
 We have found a lot of variations in Mexican Street foods depending on where you are in the country.
-Popular Mexican food as thought of by most North American tourists consists of tacos, tamales, gorditas, salsa and nachos (which are not Mexican by the way).
+Popular Mexican food (as thought of by most North American tourists) consists of tacos, tamales, gorditas, salsa and nachos (which are not Mexican by the way).
 Oh and by the way Mexico is in North America not Latin America.

 On the Yucatan Peninsula street food was going to be very different from the standard Mexican street food.
 It naturally involved many of the same Mexican dishes that we have come to love, but it is a very different food culture and its influences are strongly European.